shadow-robot/aurora/README.md

 * --read-input vars (e.g. --read-input docker_username - To allow aurora script to prompt for docker username)
 * --read-secure secure_vars (e.g. --read_secure docker_password - To allow aurora script to prompt for docker password)

-To begin with, the docker-deploy playbook checks the installation status of docker.
+To begin with, the docker_deploy playbook checks the installation status of docker.
 If docker is not installed then a new clean installation is performed.
 If the required image is private, then a valid Docker Hub account with pull credentials from Shadow Robot's Docker Hub is required.
 Then, the specified docker image is pulled and a docker